InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 # Copy the project files:

 # Basic Configuration Information
 Updater, Client, and Server python files have a TCP_IP and TCP_PORT that will need to be adjusted to the server that server.py resides on.
+The server should point at the server's internel IP address or 'localhost'.
+The Update and Client can be the public IP or DNS name of the server.

 Main and Server python files have a version setting, you will need to adjust that if there are any updates required.

 # Commands & Setup